imgproxy/imgproxy/docs/configuration.md

 ## Serving files from Google Cloud Storage

 imgproxy can process files from Google Cloud Storage buckets, but this feature is disabled by default.
-To enable it, set the value of `IMGPROXY_GCS_KEY` to the content of the Google Cloud JSON key:
+To enable it, set the value of `IMGPROXY_USE_GCS` to `true`:

+* `IMGPROXY_USE_GCS`: when `true`, enables image fetching from Google Cloud Storage buckets.
+Default: `false`
 * `IMGPROXY_GCS_KEY`: the Google Cloud JSON key.
 When set, enables image fetching from Google Cloud Storage buckets.
 Default: blank
+* `IMGPROXY_GCS_ENDPOINT`: a custom Google Cloud Storage endpoint to being used by imgproxy

 Check out the [Serving files from Google Cloud Storage](serving_files_from_google_cloud_storage.md) guide to learn more.